 Testing for Hemorrhoids

 A physical examination of the anus usually confirms a diagnosis of external hemorrhoids as they are easily visualized.
 A digital examination of the lower rectum can confirm the structure of muscles and often locate any polyps and/or tumors.
-Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; perform a variety of procedures to diagnose Hemorrhoids.
+Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, or Dr. Long B. Nguyen, perform a variety of procedures to diagnose Hemorrhoids.
 The most common procedures performed to diagnose hemorrhoids are

 Some hemorrhoids can be treated with lifestyle changes like losing weight; and those that develop during pregnancy often resolve in the weeks and months after giving birth.
 Topical medications may help relieve symptoms in those cases.
 The combination of water and fiber makes stools soft and bulky, therefore, easier to pass through the anal canal.
 Patients are encouraged to avoid straining and forcing a bowel movement to happen.
 The outcomes of these lifestyle changes usually work.
 However, it may take some time and patience for this course of action to yield results.